5 from 4 votes

 Storage Suggestions

-Refrigerator: Store in an airtight container in the fridge for up to 1 week.
+Refrigerator: Store the steak bites dipping sauce in an airtight container in the fridge for up to 1 week.

-Freezer: You can freeze this steak dipping sauce for up to 3 months.
-When ready to eat, defrost in the fridge overnight.
+Freezer: You can freeze this for up to 3 months.
+When ready to eat the steak dipping sauce, defrost in the fridge overnight.

 Perfect for making individual servings in an ice cube tray: This is ideal when you’re cooking solo rather than for a crowd.
 Once you pour the butter into the tray, place the tray inside a ziplock back and close (whilst still keeping it flat).
 This will prevent water from entering!